 - Sales practice violations: Sales practice violations include violations of the securities laws and regulations applicable to financial advisors and investment professionals in connection with the marketing, offering, or sale of investment products.

 - Securities: Securities refers to both stocks and bonds which can be purchased by investors.

 - Securities fraud: Securities fraud occurs when entities or individuals intentionally provide misleading or deceptive information in an effort to manipulate markets or the share prices of companies.

 - Unsuitability: Unsuitability is a violation of the “Know Your Customer Rule” applicable to financial professionals.
 When investments are inappropriate for a given investor based on the investor’s risk tolerance and other relevant factors, the unsuitability of the investments can give rise to a damage claim.

 The above list outlines just a few of the many terms you may encounter when exploring the laws designed to protect investors.
-Zamansky LLC can explain all of the laws applicable to your situation and provide the guidance and advice you need to recover your investment losses.
+The investment fraud attorneys at Zamansky LLC can explain all of the laws applicable to your situation and provide the guidance and advice you need to recover your investment losses.